Grandon-Smith/Personal-Site/readme.md

-# portfolio
+# Personal Website

-First pass at making a simple portfolio web page.
+Check out my portfolio and learn a little about my coding journey so far!